Read transcripts of debates in both Houses

 Joint Committee on Human Rights

-Accepting written evidence; the deadline has been extended.
+Accepting written evidence; in view of the expected publication of the Government’s Digital Harms White Paper, the deadline has been extended.

 The Joint Committee on Human Rights is embarking on an inquiry into whether new safeguards to regulate the collection, use, tracking, retention and disclosure of personal data by private companies are needed in the new digital environment to protect human rights.